A List of Amazing Things to Do in the Plateau Mont-Royal

-Le Plateau Mont-Royal: the rent is high, the restaurants are endless, the people are beautiful and art is everything.
+Le Plateau Mont-Royal: the restaurants are endless, the people are beautiful and art is everything.
 No wonder it’s the most densely populated borough in Canada.
 From indie theatre to unique restaurants, from lush green parks to Portuguese chicken, and from local artists to secret alley ways, we present to you… The Local Montreal Guide to Visiting The Plateau.

 Picnics, fountains, benches, trees, ponds, BBQ’s… Parks are truly where the magic happens in a Montreal summer.
-The Plateau has some of the best around, and the people you’ll find in them are sometimes just as good.
-Carré St-Louis, at the bottom of Prince-Arthur, has one of the city’s most romantic fountains.
-It’s surrounded by benches so you (and ten other OkCupid dates) can gather around and fall in love.
-Parc Jeanne-Mance, opposite to the Mont-Royal “mountain”, is a classic for a reason.
+The Plateau Mont-Royal has some of the best around, and the people you’ll find in them are sometimes just as good.
+Of course, there’s Parc La Fontaine, perfect for a bike ride or picnic in the summer, and has a huge outdoor skating rink in the winter.
+Carré St-Louis, at the bottom of Prince-Arthur, has one of the city’s most romantic fountains surrounded by benches.
+Parc Jeanne-Mance, opposite to Mount Royal is a classic for a reason.
 Receiving tam-tam echoes on Sundays, and hosting soft ball on most days, this large patch of grass has the perfect amount of action for a non-boring picnic spot.
-If you’re on The Main and need a break, Parc de la Roumanie is tucked away between Sewell and Clark street near Pine, and is one of the area’s best kept secrets.

 Buvette Chez Simone

 Having opened in 1998, Bily Kun is a timeless Czech bar with a decor that could be described as ‘tavern-chic’.
-Your happy hour experience is punctuated by the smooth and sophisticated music of live jazz assembles.
+Your happy hour experience is punctuated by the smooth and sophisticated music of live jazz ensembles.
 Taste their Czech-inspired snacks to pair with their menu of, mainly, Czech beers.
 If beer isn’t your refreshment of choice, in true eastern-Europe style, their cocktail list features absinthe and other Czech liquors.
-Try the absinthe-laced apple cocktail and let your work day fade away… 354 Mont-Royal Est
+Try the absinthe-laced apple cocktail and let your work day fade away…

 Surely an area defined by art and culture must have its darlings.
 Metal sculptor Glen LeMesurier has been living in the area for over 30 years.
-These longtime roots translate in the industrial sculptures all over the city, which he prefers to call poetry.
+These longtime roots translate into the industrial sculptures you can find all over the city, which he prefers to call poetry.
 Walk around and get entranced by his twisty metal endeavours, such as his project The Twilight Garden on St-Urbain and Van Horne.

 Patsy Van Roost